Lee Peoples, Associate Dean of Library and Technology & Frederick Charles Hicks Professor of Law

 Education: B.A, M.L.I.S, and J.D.
 University of Oklahoma (semesters at Åarhus University, Denmark and Universiteit Utrecht, The Netherlands)

-Jennifer Prilliman, Associate Director and Law Library Professor
+Jennifer Prilliman, Associate Dean for Administration and Distance Learning and Law Library Professor

 Education: B.A.
 University of Central Oklahoma; J.D.
 University of Oklahoma; M.L.I.S.
 University of Oklahoma.